Skip to main content

 python quickstart.py

 Auth reminder: Noēsis does not create API keys for you.
-Set OPENAI_API_KEY (or configure your provider in create_runtime_context) before running.
+Set OPENAI_API_KEY before running any LLM-backed adapters.

 2) Open the episode folder

-Episodes are written to runs/demo/<episode-id>/.
+Episodes are written to .noesis/episodes/<episode-id>/.
 Inspect the files:

 FileWhat it tells you